 Figure 1 Consort Diagram

 The two treatment groups did not differ in terms of age, sex or any baseline measures of the primary and other major outcome variables (Table 1).
 Mean total PANSS scores of 67 (placebo group) and 69 (minocycline) indicated a mild-moderate level of symptom severity 32.
 GAF scores in the mid-50s indicate a moderate level of severity of impairment of social and occupational function.
-This was corroborated low SFS subscale scores particularly in spontaneous recreational activity and pro-social activity (Table S2).
+This was corroborated by low SFS subscale scores, particularly in spontaneous recreational activity and pro-social activity (Table S2).
 The mean CDSS was over 5 in both groups, with 36% in the placebo and 38% in the minocycline group having scores over 6, indicating a possible major depressive episode 25.
 In both groups, premorbid IQ as assessed by the WTAR was just below 100 whereas current IQ was about 5 points less.
 13 participants had raised CRP levels (>10pg/ml) at baseline, indicating a likely recent viral or possibly bacterial infection, otherwise baseline IL6 and CRP concentrations were unremarkable.

 Table 1.
 Baseline demographics and outcome variables